Statistical Aspects of SHAP: Functional ANOVA for Model Interpretation: Discussion

 The connection between sensitivity analysis and model explainability is fascinating.
 We believe that computational methods used in sensitivity analysis (for example, quasi-monte carlo or low-discrepancy sampling) might be profitably applied to improve convergence of existing explainability methods.

 An interesting future line of research would be to study the goals of model explainability and determine for which purposes SHAP is best suited.
 Modern model explainability tools are increasingly being used for legal or compliance purposes, such as algorithmic recourse (\cite{karimi2020survey}).
-Based on this review of SHAP, it is not immediately obvious that a series of functional ANOVA terms can provide the necessary information for algorithmic recourse.
+Based on this review of SHAP, it is not immediately obvious that a series of contrasts of conditional expectations can provide the necessary information for algorithmic recourse.
 At the very least, this topic deserves further study, contrasting SHAP with methods such as counterfactual explanations (\cite{wachter2017counterfactual}).